JulianaVanier/582-app-order-pizza-react/README.md

           this.pizzaStore.addPizza(pizza);
         }
 });
-#open file component IngredientList.vue and change fetch
+#open file component IngredientList.js and change fetch
 fetch("HERE THE ADRESS OF YOUR CODESPACE THAT IS RUNNING + /customizepizza")
         .then((response) => response.json())
         .then((json) => {